 Bevel angles can be set from 49° right to 49° left and can be cut with the mitre arm set between 50° left or 60° right.
-Refer to the Features and Controls section for detailed instructions on the bevel system.
+At some extreme angles, the right or left side fence might have to be removed.
+To remove the left or right fence, unscrew the fence adjustment knob 16 several turns and slide the fence out.